 All courses offered in Berlin are recognized and approved for academic credit by various GEO partner institutions.
 Actual credit awarded is determined by the relevant department at your university in consultation with the study abroad office.
 Check with your study abroad advisor for more information.

 Enroll with German and other international students in this three-week J-term program.
 Every year FUBiS offers more than 45 courses, both content and German classes.
 These courses are held mostly in English (aside from the German language classes) by distinguished German and international faculty.
 Content classes are kept small, with the number remaining below 18 students.
+Language courses will not exceed 15 students.
 Not all courses listed are offered every term.
 Course offerings are subject to change depending on enrollment and availability.

 The FUBiS staff is a dedicated team, motivated to organize this program for international students.
 FUBiS carefully selects its teaching faculty, and instructors must have demonstrated outstanding competence and experience in their particular discipline.
 Therefore, the FUBiS faculty members are an exceptional group made up from many regions around the world.

 In this program, you will live with a homestay family in Berlin.
 The homestays vary from relatively small, centrally located apartments to larger private homes outside of central Berlin.
 Host families are carefully screened and provide good, affordable accommodation offering you the opportunity to develop your independence and language proficiency by participating in family, community, cultural, and recreational activities.
+Homestays include daily breakfast and one additional meal per day.
 Many students cherish the homestay experience as one of the most rewarding aspects of the Berlin program and remain lifelong friends with their host families.

 Dates and Deadlines